NapalmCodes/napalmcodes.github.io/content/posts/think-outside-stack-pulumi/index.md

 author = "Shawn Vause"
-title = "Think Outside the Stack With Pulumi" date = "2021-09-27" tags = [
+title = "Think Outside the Stack With Pulumi" date = "2021-09-27" summary = """
+Pulumi is an Infrastructure as Code (IaC) solution with fantastic superpowers tools like Terraform and Cloudformation do not provide.
+Using our favorite programming languages \
+over domain specific languages (DSLs) offers benefits for the cloud developer familiar with traditional programming languages and tools.
+Cross stack infrastructure resources in Pulumi programs offers even \
+more flexibility.
+Using a simple example for the DigitalOcean platform, we will illustrate the benefits the Pulumi paradigm can offer.""" tags = [
     "infrastructure-as-code",
     "digital-ocean",